 IV POLICY TERMS AND FEATURES

 There is no standard form or template for a cyber insurance policy, and the clauses included in the policy may vary significantly.
 There are, however, some policy requirements that are almost universal, including the following.

-i Claims made cover
+i Claims-made cover

-Cover under cyber policies is invariably provided on a claims made basis, that is to say that the policy will respond to claims that are made within the policy period or within an agreed extended notification period after the policy has expired.
+Cover under cyber policies is invariably provided on a claims-made basis, that is to say that the policy will respond to claims that are made within the policy period or within an agreed extended notification period after the policy has expired.
 In the latter circumstance, however, the claim will normally have to arise during the policy period to be accepted.
 Usually, policies will also respond to claims arising from circumstances that are notified within the policy period.
 A circumstance in this context is an incident or event that the insured believes may give rise to a claim against it at a later date.
 If the circumstance is notified during the policy period, any subsequent claim arising from that circumstance will be covered under the policy, regardless of when the claim itself occurs.

 It is a requirement of all cyber policies that any claims against the insured that are covered under the policy are notified to the insurer within a specified period of time.
 The precise time will vary depending on the policy and may be anything from 'immediately' to 'as soon as possible', 'promptly' or 'as soon as practical', or within a fixed number of days of the insured becoming aware of the claim.
-These requirements are conditions precedent to the insurer's liability; cover can be refused if the claim is not notified as required.
-Many policies also require the insured to notify circumstances that may give rise to a claim.
+These requirements are almost always conditions precedent to the insurer's liability; cover can be refused if the claim is not notified as required.
+Most policies also require the insured to notify circumstances that may give rise to a claim.

 iii Claims control